Argentina, Belgium through after extra-time drama

 “It was even during a first half in which they had two clear chances to score, but in the second half we were clearly superior, we had five or six shots at goal and in extra time we also had more chances.”

-The U.S. could have sealed it at the end of normal time but substitute Chris Wondolowski skewed his effort horribly wide from five metres.
+The U.S. could have sealed it at the end of normal time but substitute Chris Wondolowski skewed his effort horribly wide from five meters.

 "We had about 15 chances, we were controlling the game I think it is largely deserved even though at the end we conceded one," Belgium coach Marc Wilmots told reporters.